Chair and Associate Professor

 Current research pursuits are centered on a timely examination of the role AI (machine learning) can/does play in conceptual design, its growing ability to generate rich and robust imagery in that process, and the impact it has on the beginning design student’s growth and development.
 This ‘calculator moment’ of the 2020’s provides a rich opportunity for analysis, discussion, and reflection on the role of both humans and machine learning devices in interior design both educationally and professionally.
 Notions of morals and ethics will be debated and challenged.
 Authenticity and originality will be called into question.
 Indeed, even the role of the designer in the design process will come under scrutiny.

-I currently serve in the role of Department Chair, is a member of the College Leadership Team, and represents the Department in the University’s Academic Leadership Group.
-Additionally, I co-coordinate the Department’s Internship program, lead the Department’s annual Career Shaping Event each spring, and am a liaison to the University’s Internship Council.
+Jim currently serves in the role of Department Chair, is a member of the College Leadership Team, and represents the Department in the University’s Academic Leadership Group.
+Additionally, he co-leads the Department’s annual Career Shaping Event each spring, and is a liaison to the University’s Internship Council.